gbmsaraujo/gbmsaraujo/README.md

   <a href="https://www.linkedin.com/in/gbmsaraujo" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>

 </div>

+  ##

 Hi there 👋

-I'm Gabriel, 28 years old, a Chemistry Student and also studying Web Development and looking to grow up, learn and develop myself in a tech area.
-I have experience in chemistry labs, working with planning and synthesis of anti-HIV drugs. 😊
+I'm Gabriel, 28 years old, Web Development Student and looking to grow up, learn and develop myself in a tech area.
+I'm searching for an opportunity to get my first job in tech area. 👩‍💻 And also, I'm finishing my chemistry graduation.👨‍🔬

 About me, I'm a cat's father, and her name is Ariel.
 It's so cute, but it's a little wild.
 In my free time, I love to watch anime and movies, like a movie buff.
 Furthermore, I love tattoos. 🎥

 I consider myself a dynamic, communicative and proactive, who loves to lead projects.
-I always like being connected to new trends, innovating soon as possible my skills, and keeping my focus on my priorities.
-I'm always studying a lot, trying to improve my tech skills, and I want a chance to get a job in a web development area. 🤓
+I always like being connected to new trends, innovating soon as possible my skills, and keeping my focus on my priorities. 🤓